sindhusweety/Fewest_Coins/README.md

 # Fewest_Coins

-Find a minimum number of coins from coins list
+Find a minimum number of coins from a list of coins.

-Find a minimum number of coins from a list of coins The Sum of minimum numbers must equal the target value Used BackTracking technique that explores all the possibilities(solutions) to choose an optimal solution from all possible solutions
+The Sum of minimum numbers must equal the target value.

+Used BackTracking technique that explores all the possibilities(solutions) to choose an optimal solution from all possible solutions